The coronavirus epidemic is a shock to China’s political system, but—unless the death toll spirals out of control—it is probably one China can absorb.

 But this afternoon, things are different.
 I’m joining my former student and her friends for a protest in support of liberty in Hong Kong.
 When I first heard of the troubles in Hong Kong, I initially thought I’d play it safe.
 This was not my fight, and there wasn’t much I could do.
 I would teach my classes and stay away from demonstrations.
 But I was faced with a moral choice.
 Hong Kong has a tradition of rule of law, Hong Kong is a land of liberty, Hong Kong has become a second home.

-China (I am told) immediately started its subversion, infiltrating the media and education with Party loyalists, and quietly indoctrinating the police.
+China (I am told) immediately started its subversion, infiltrating the media and education with loyalists of the Chinese Communist Party, and quietly indoctrinating the police.
 In 2014, China began meddling directly with Hong Kong’s democratic institutions: the people of Hong Kong could elect their Chief Executive but only from a list selected by Beijing.
 Members of the Legislative Council were removed from office if they refused to swear fealty to Beijing.
 The people of Hong Kong took to the streets, occupying Central (Hong Kong’s downtown) in the “umbrella” movement.
 Real democracy was not restored, the movement fizzled, and its leaders were thrown in jail for disturbing the peace.

 As a preliminary to the protest march, she runs me through the basics of the grievances, and what we can expect.
 V shows me video footage of a demonstration last week, when riot police lobbed a tear gas canister into a group of peaceful demonstrators who were surrounded on three sides by riot police, and on the fourth by a locked office building.
 The crowd could not disperse.
 As the crowd started to gasp and choke, the riot police fired another canister into the crowd.
 And another.
 Finally, a few enterprising souls smashed a window into the office building’s lobby, and started breaking down doors, so the crowd could escape from the riot police and the tear gas.